 Master of Business Analytics Curriculum

-In designing our coursework for Tulane's Master of Business Analytics, our faculty leveraged connections with industry partners to create an innovative, experiential curriculum that responds to market demands.
+In designing our coursework for Tulane's Master of Business Analytics graduate business degree program, our faculty leveraged connections with industry partners to create an innovative, experiential curriculum that responds to market demands.

 - Classes offer deep dives on an extensive number of topics including database management, machine learning (unsupervised and supervised learning), predictive analytics, prescriptive analytics, data visualization, Excel VBA, cloud computing and deep learning.

 - Students learn the skills employers need: Visualization and Dashboard through Tableau, Data Exploration through SQL, Predictive Modeling (R) and Deep Learning (Python).

 - Our specializations take advantage of exceptional faculty across Freeman and allow students to work toward specific career goals.

 - Project-based courses offer the hands-on experience needed to transition easily to industry.

 Fall Semester 2020

 - MGSC 7000: Business Analysis Practicum